JetBrains-Research/peak-callers-analysis/2021_simulation/Simulation.md

 mv *.fastq fastq/
 ```

-# Prepare input for peak calling (align control and filter chr15 only)
+# Prepare control for peak calling

+1. Launch chipseq pipeline on input files only to obtain bam files.
+2. Filter to chromosome 15
 ```
 for F in $(ls input*.bam | grep -v chr15); do
     echo $F;